 Dick Jordan publishes the online travel magazine, Tales Told From The Road (www.talestoldfromtheroad.com).

-He has produced thirty shows for public access televisions stations since 2013.
+He has produced over thirty shows for public access televisions stations since 2013.